Overview of Hue, Vietnam

 The lemongrass skewers are made from pig’s skin, milled pork and pig oil mixed with pepper, salt, sugar and a Vietnamese traditional spice.
 Then, this mixture is divided into a few small parts, attached to a lemongrass and then grilled on coal stove.
 It makes the meat ball more flavor.
 “Nem lui” is served with vegetables such as sliced lettuce, cucumbers, local fig, Vietnamese herbs and rice paper wrapper which you make like a spring roll and dip it on a unique local sauce.
 To make this special sauce, they mince peanut and then boil it with some fish sauce.
 In some other places, they add minced pork and pig’s liver to the sauce for more attractive taste.

 5.6.
 Hue Lotus Seed and Longan Sweet Soup (Che hat sen long nhan)

-Hue lotus seed and longan sweet soup is a famous dessert in Hue.
+Hue lotus seed and longan sweet soup is a famous dessert in Hue Vietnam.
 It was an imperial dish only served for royal families in the past.
 Recently, Hue people serve this to valuable guests and on important occasions but you can find it in many restaurants in Hue.
 The typical smell of lotus seed and light sweet taste of longan flesh makes it more special and unforgettable.
 Beside “che hat sen long nhan”, Hue also offers a variety of sweet soup that you give it a try when visiting this ancient city.